 In this election season, Democrats have been attacking Pres.
 Bush, so it seems only fair Bush would use his State of the Union address to punch back.
 But instead of attacking Democrats, Bush attacked youth.

 Bush demanded the government set aside money for schools to drug-test all students.
 He did not request drug-testing for teachers or administrators or, for that matter, politicians.
 But young Americans, who statistically use far less drugs than adults, are to be humiliated and insulted.
 Treated as suspects simply because of their age, youth are to urinate into a cup, witnessed by an adult in some cases.
-I hope students urinate into the cup and then throw it in the face of the adult who tries to collect.
-That might be the only way to stop this insult.

 Bush also, following Clinton's example, questioned the sexual morality of young Americans.
 Bush did not question the sexual morality of adults.
-Adults are above judgement, in Bush's eyes, but youth need to clean up their act.
+Adults are above judgment, in Bush's eyes, but youth need to clean up their act.
 Bush declared schools must lecture that "Abstinence for young people is the only certain way to avoid sexually-transmitted diseases."

 Bush specifies young people because otherwise middle-agers in his audience might think he was lecturing them, he was judging them, he was meddling in their private business.
 Offended middle-agers would vote against him.
 Like John Kerry and Bill Clinton, George W. Bush will not openly attack those who can vote, so when he is angry or scared or defensive, he lashes out at those who cannot vote.
 He hopes the rest of us won't care about youth or that we hate youth and will enjoy seeing them attacked.
 Bush is like the schoolyard bully who cannot pick on people his own size so he picks on the smaller children.